Close

 If a client cannot provide consent, then a Substitute Decision-Maker (SDM) becomes part of the circle of care, and can provide consent on the client’s behalf to allow PHI to be shared within the circle of care.

-Express consent is required to share information with non-custodians outside the circle of care (e.g., family members who are not a guardian or SDM, police, insurance company, etc.)
+Expressed consent is required to share information with non-custodians outside the circle of care (e.g., family members who are not a guardian or SDM, police, insurance, etc.).

 Example… A physician orders home oxygen for a client and the client agrees with the physician’s plan of care.
-This means that the client has given implied consent for the RRT(s) who will be providing their oxygen to be part of the circle of care.
-The RRT(s) is, therefore, permitted to access the client’s PHI and share that information within the circle of care.
+This means that the client has given implied consent for the RT(s) who will be providing their oxygen to be part of the circle of care.
+The RT(s) is, therefore, permitted to access the client’s PHI and share that information within the circle of care.

 Sharing PHI Outside the Circle of Care

-As outlined previously, RRTs have a legal and professional obligation to maintain the confidentiality of client’s PHI.
+As outlined previously, RTs have a legal and professional obligation to maintain the confidentiality of a patient’s PHI.
 There are circumstances, however, where health care professionals are either required or permitted to report particular events or clinical conditions to the appropriate government or regulatory agency.
 In Canada, provincial, territorial and federal statutory requirements mandate that health care providers report to the appropriate agencies when certain conditions apply.
-RRTs who work in the community, particularly those who have established an independent practice, need to be aware of the relevant mandatory reporting requirements.
-Some examples of circumstance where information either must or can be shared outside the circle of care include:
+RTs who work in the community, particularly those who have established an independent practice, need to be aware of the relevant mandatory reporting requirements.
+Some examples of circumstances where information either must or can be shared outside the circle of care include:

 9